 - Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as required by ICANN.

-You can transfer an expired domain; but once a domain enters the redemption period, the status changes and transfers are prohibited.
-The domain registration needs to be renewed and restored out of redemption before the transfer is approved.
+You can transfer an expired domain, but once a domain enters the redemption period, the status changes, and transfers are prohibited.
+In addition, the domain registration needs to be renewed and restored out of redemption before the transfer is approved.

-Important: Avoid transferring your domain within 45 days of renewal, or you could lose that renewal year.
+Important: Avoid transferring your domain within 45 days of renewal or lose that renewal year.

 When we receive notification of a fraudulent charge made on an account hosted with us, the hosting account, including any registered domains, is immediately deactivated until the issue is resolved to prevent further abuse.
-The registrar changes the status of any domain registrations on that account to "Registrar Hold", causing any and all transfer requests to fail.
+In addition, the registrar changes the status of any domain registrations on that account to "Registrar Hold," causing any and all transfer requests to fail.

 If your account is deactivated due to a chargeback, please contact our Account Assessment Team for further information.
 You'll be able to transfer the domain once you resolve the chargeback.